Martín Arzola Ortega: Arrest and imprisonment

 On 13 July 2011, the Mexican Federal Police (PF) arrested Arzola Ortega in Tlajomulco de Zúñiga following a large operative conducted by the PF in the Guadalajara metropolitan area that was launched to apprehend him.
 At the crime scene, authorities found a .38 Super handgun, an Uzi 9 mm, radio communication equipment, and several unspecified documents.
-Arzola Ortega was arrested alongside an accomplice, Erick José Alcázar Limón (alias "El Niño"), who was responsible for transporting money derived from illegal activities, and identifying members and safe houses owned by La Resistencia to Arzola Ortega.
-Once in custody, Arzola Ortega was handed over to the Subprocuraduría de Investigación Especializada en Delincuencia Organizada (SIEDO), Mexico's former organized crime investigatory agency, to determine his legal status.
-The SIEDO confirmed that Arzola Ortega and Alcázar Limón had active arrest warrants that were issued on 25 August 2011.
+Arzola Ortega was arrested alongside an accomplice, Erick José Alcázar Limón (alias "El Niño", Spanish for "The Kid"), who was responsible for transporting money derived from illegal activities, and identifying members and safe houses owned by La Resistencia to Arzola Ortega.
+The Deputy Attorney General's Office for Specialized Investigation of Organized Crime (SIEDO), Mexico's former organized crime investigatory agency, confirmed that Arzola Ortega and Alcázar Limón had active arrest warrants that were issued on 25 August 2011.

 On 19 July 2011, a federal judge granted Mexico's Office of the General Prosecutor (PGR) a 40-day preventative arrest against Arzola Ortega for organized crime and illegal possession of firearm charges.
-He was kept under the PGR's custody during that time.
-This measure also extended to his collaborator Alcázar Limón.
+He remained in the custody of the PGR during that period, a measure that was also applied to his associate, Alcázar Limón.
 Once the preventative arrest concluded, a federal judge ordered both men to be transferred to prison on 5 September 2011.
 The judge confirmed that a trial against them would begin after the transfer concluded.
 Arzola Ortega was sent to the Federal Social Readaptation Center No. 1 (also known as "Altiplano"), a maximum-security prison in Almoloya de Juárez, State of Mexico.
-Alcázar Limón was transferred to the Federal Social Readaptation Center No. 5 (also known as "Oriente"), a maximum-security prison in Villa Aldama, Veracruz.
+Alcázar Limón was transferred to the Federal Social Readaptation Center No. 5, a maximum-security prison in Villa Aldama, Veracruz.
+In 2016, Arzola Ortega was transferred to the Federal Social Readaptation Center No. 13, a maximum-security prison in Miahuatlán de Porfirio Díaz, Oaxaca.
+After his defense team filed a motion that was granted, he was returned to Altiplano in 2017.

-On 28 March 2018, several inmates at Altiplano, including Arzola Ortega, protested to the Office of the Federal Prosecutor for the Consumer (PROFECO) for the price increase of potato chips, hygiene products, and paper in the prison's store.
+On 28 March 2018, several inmates at Altiplano, (Note: Among the inmates who issued the complaint were Vicente Carrillo Fuentes of the Juárez Cartel; Sidronio Casarrubias Salgado of Guerreros Unidos, and José Noé Barajas Esquivel of the Knights Templar Cartel.) including Arzola Ortega, protested to the Office of the Federal Prosecutor for the Consumer (PROFECO) for the price increase of potato chips, hygiene products, and paper in the prison's store.
 In the complaint, the inmates stated that since October 2017, a Cheetos bag of 255 g used to cost MXN$42 (US$2.2) and increased to MXN$60.50 (US$3.2); the price of a Doritos bag went from MXN$48 (US$2.55) to MXN$62 (US$3.3).
 The inmates and their families also complained that prisoners had no other option but to buy the junk food offered at the prison's store because of food shortage and poor diet options offered by the prison.
 They said it was unfair that the prison was "monopolizing" the prices and selling them goods at whatever price they wanted.